sds/overcommit/README.md

   ...
 ```

-This is useful for when you want to
+The `ALL` configuration is useful for when you want to
 [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) up your
 configuration, or when you want to apply changes across an entire category of
 hooks.

 Again, you can consult the [default configuration](config/default.yml) for
-detailed examplesj of how the `ALL` hook can be used.
+detailed examples of how the `ALL` hook can be used.

 ### Plugin Directory